 The Health and Social Care Act (2008) states that employers should ensure that all their staff who prescribe medicines should be given induction and training in responsible antimicrobial use and are familiar with the antimicrobial resistance and stewardship competencies.
 However, according to the results of our survey, available below, not all employers and providers are currently delivering on this.

 We asked those that train healthcare workers what works well in an educational environment, what the challenges are, and how we might support the education of prudent, responsible use of antimicrobials.
 The report available below, 'Tackling antimicrobial resistance – educational priorities' explores the perspectives about educational interventions that may help address antimicrobial resistance in different healthcare settings, as well as any barriers for implementation.
-Its themes will inform the future direction of Health Education England’s antimicrobial resistance and sepsis programme.

 An introductory free e-learning module, Reducing Antimicrobial Resistance has been developed to support all health and social care staff understand the threats posed by antimicrobial resistance and ways they can help to tackle it.